mcgrathg/sf-take-home/README.md

 - Lint with `yarn lint`.

 ## Requirements

 - `yarn install` and `yarn start` must work with no errors when we run them locally.
 - How and what you choose to test is up to you, but `yarn test` must pass when we run it locally.
 - Please spend no more than five hours on this, even if you don't consider your solution "complete".
 We value your time, and we value efficient solutions that are not overbuilt.

 ## Tips and Hints

 - There are no hidden requirements to see which tools, frameworks, or patterns you use.
 - Consider this the first iteration of your solution.
 What you choose to prioritize is just as meaningful as your overall progress.
 We'll use it as a starting point for more discussion later in the interview process.
 - We've deliberately left a lot of room for improvement in different aspects of this code (HTML, CSS and JS.)
 Focus on your strengths.

 ## Ready?

 Launch the [dev server](/) and start coding! 😀

+## Greg's Notes

+I changed the watermelon color to be slightly darker to be more accessible.
+The previous color did not produce enough contrast with the white button text.
+By making these buttons WCAG 2 AA compliant, more users will be better able to use stitchfix.com.
+This color change is merely a suggestion that can easily be undone.
+I understand that the previous shade of red is being used throughout Stitch Fix's site.

+I also added subtle rings around the in-focus element to improve keyboard navigation.
+Those visual cues will also enhance the user's experience without drawing attention from the task at hand.